banana1982/nd027-Data-Engineering-Data-Lakes-AWS-Exercises/README.md

 The `project` folder should contain all files and instructions necessary for setup.
 If possible, a set of instructions should be provided for both Udacity workspaces and a way to work locally (for both MacOS and Windows OS).
 At a minimum, one set of instructions should be provided.
 A `README` template has been provided in the project folder.
 This template layout should be used to write your README.

+### Submit Folder

+This folder contain all my submit project include sub-folders:
+- glue_scripts    => All python glue job scripts
+- screenshots     => All screenshots query in Athena
+- sql             => All sql file DLL

 # Python
  ## Ctrl+Shift+P type => Python: Create Environment => Select python version interative